- ホーム

 Full Description

 This book examines the ideas about rights and their evolution in modern political thought.
-The essays in the volume: --present a comprehensive overview on major thinkers and the evolving discourse on rights --interrogate the idea of 'rights' in the post-colonial context and for the 21st century --introduce a Global South perspective in the rights discourse.
+The essays in the volume present a comprehensive overview on major thinkers and the evolving discourse on rights, interrogate the idea of rights in the postcolonial context and for the twenty-first century, and introduce a Global South perspective in the rights discourse.
+The volume will be of great interest to scholars, students, and researchers of politics, especially political theory and international law.

 Contents

-Introduction
+Introduction 1

-Vishnu Varatharajan, Meera Chakravorty, Mbuh Tennu Mbuh
+Vishnu Varatharajan, Meera Chakravorty, and Mbuh Tennu Mbuh

 Adam Strobeyko